mbezjak/napalm/README.md

     # install version 1.0 of program foo
     $ napalm install foo 1.0

+    # uninstall all versions of program foo
+    $ napalm uninstall foo

-## How to delete a program
+## How to delete a particular version
-napalm curently has no option to delete installed program.
+napalm currently has no option to uninstall just one version of a program.
 You will have to do it manually.
 All programs are installed in NAPALM_PROGRAMS_DIR directory.
 Removing desired directory will ensure it is no longer installed.

 ## Source code
 Source code is available at github: https://github.com/mbezjak/napalm